Best Living Books for Advent

 Prepare Him Room: A Daily Advent Devotional by Susie Larson

-Recognizing the busy-ness of the Christmas season, this book invites you to give God the holy space He desires over these hectic holidays.
+Recognizing the busy-ness of the Christmas season, Prepare Him Room invites you to give God the holy space He desires over these hectic holidays.
 It takes you through the stories of Jesus’ birth, life, death, and resurrection taken from the book of Luke.

 Joy to the World: Daily Readings for Advent by Charles Spurgeon

 Who better to take you by the hand for 5 minutes each day to contemplate on the gospel of Jesus Christ than Charles Spurgeon, the Prince of Preachers?
-We recommend this guide for adult readers, but it may also be a good discussion starting point for Christian families.
+We recommend Joy to the World for adult readers, but it may also be a good discussion starting point for Christian families.

 Watch for the Light: Readings for Advent and Christmas (a compilation)

-This book of fifty devotions compiles the works of Christian writers like C.S.
+Watch for the Light is made up of fifty devotions, compiling the works of Christian writers like C.S.
 Lewis, Philip Yancey, Deitrich Bonhoeffer, Martin Luther, and many others.
 The readings invite you to think about the great ideas surrounding Christmas and the power of Jesus’ coming for our personal lives.

 Unwrapping the Names of Jesus: An Advent Devotional by Asheritah Ciuciu

-In this book, the author takes you through four weeks of advent with a theme for each week: Hope, Preparation, Joy, and Love.
+In Unwrapping the Names of Jesus, the author takes you through four weeks of advent with a theme for each week: Hope, Preparation, Joy, and Love.
 Each week starts with a family devotional, followed by five daily reflections on the name of Jesus for that week.
 It also includes family activities or projects that you can do together as an act of service, for a truly memorable Christmas season.

 Should We Do An Advent Book?